 Drabicky also misses being part of a team.
 “I find it loads of fun to be part of a quality team, of people who want to excel, want to make a difference.
 The best times I've had working are when we had a good team where folks were willing to do whatever it took to benefit the team,” Drabicky said.
 “You can sometimes get that as a consultant.
 Most times, everyone knows you’re only on board for a limited time.
 This makes forming lasting relationships difficult to impossible.”

 Still, there are valuable relationships that can come from contracting assignments.

 “The opportunity to meet people, to make additional contacts, and have your name passed on to somebody else is a huge benefit.
 In my view, maybe the best of all the benefits,” McKune said.

 It’s not something he takes for granted, however: “Networking is a lot more work than people believe it is,” McKune said.
 “From my perspective, it requires quite a bit of work to maintain those relationships and keep those networking contacts going.”

 For Minshall, any gap between assignments is an opportunity to sharpen IT skills.

-"I like to spend a few days offloading accumulated stress and catching up on household chores.
-After a few days of that, I start researching new IT trends and trying to polish up my rusty skills," Minshall says of his downtime between contracts.
-"Every job emphasizes one set of skills more than others, so you tend to get out of practice with the unused portion of your skills set.
-I like to brush up on my skills to stay current."
+“I like to spend a few days offloading accumulated stress and catching up on household chores.
+After a few days of that, I start researching new IT trends and trying to polish up my rusty skills,” Minshall said.
+“Every job emphasizes one set of skills more than others, so you tend to get out of practice with the unused portion of your skills set.
+I like to brush up on my skills to stay current.”